arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/preparing-hyperparameter-tuning.md

 {: style="display: block; margin: auto; width:80%"}

 ### 3. Access Kubeflow Pipeline
-Click *View* next to *Running Pipelines* to access the relevant Kubeflow Pipelines logs for analysis.
+Click `View` next to `Running pipeline` to access the relevant Kubeflow pipelines logs for analysis.

 ![view pipeline](images/view-pipeline.png)
 {: style="display: block; margin: auto; width:80%"}

-Once in the pipeline display scroll down to observe three steps pipelines, executed in parallel, for the three models.
+Once in the pipeline display scroll down to observe three pipelines, executed in parallel, for the three models.

 ![view car price pipelines](images/car-price-katib-pipeline.png) {: style="display: block; margin: auto; width:80%"}

 ### 4. Review A Model
-Click *eval_lgbm* and then click *logs* to see the quality metric output.
+Click `eval_lgbm` and then click `logs` to see the quality metric output.

 ![eval model logs](images/eval-model-logs.png)
 {: style="display: block; margin: auto; width:80%"}

-Scroll until you see the three numbers coupled together, these are the output from the eval_step for each model.
+Scroll until you see the three numbers together, these are the output from the eval_step for each model.

 ![eval-model-logs-metric](images/eval-model-logs-metric.png)
 {: style="display: block; margin: auto; width:80%"}